michalor/ha-chytrejsiobec/README.md

 ## Disclaimer

-This is an unofficial integration.
-It is not affiliated with or endorsed by ChytrejsiObec or any municipality.
+**This is an unofficial, community-developed integration.** It is not affiliated with, officially maintained by, or endorsed by [ChytrejsiObec](https://chytrejsiobec.cz/) or any municipality using their services.

+- This integration uses the publicly accessible ChytrejsiObec API
+- The integration is provided "as-is" without warranties
+- ChytrejsiObec is a registered trademark of its respective owners
+- All sensor data is provided by ChytrejsiObec platform
+- For official information and services, please visit [chytrejsiobec.cz](https://chytrejsiobec.cz/)

+If you are a representative of ChytrejsiObec and have concerns about this integration, please open an issue or contact the maintainer.